Gaurav-Sehrawat-Analyst/SHOES_SALES_EDA_PROJECT-E-COMMERCE--USING-EXCEL/README.md

 # SHOES_SALES_EDA_PROJECT-E-COMMERCE--USING-EXCEL
+🥿 Shoes Sales Analysis (EDA Project)
+📌 Project Overview
-The Shoes Sales dataset contains transactional records of footwear purchases across different regions, categories, and time periods.
-It is designed to support Exploratory Data Analysis (EDA) for uncovering insights into customer behavior, product performance, and overall sales trends
+This project focuses on Exploratory Data Analysis (EDA) of Shoes Sales data to uncover insights into customer behavior, product performance, and sales trends.
+The goal is to provide actionable business intelligence for marketing, inventory management, and financial planning.